workeffortwaste/layout-shift-gif/README.md

 If you find this project useful please considering sponsoring me on [GitHub Sponsors](https://github.com/sponsors/workeffortwaste/) and help support the work that goes into creating and maintaining my projects.
 ### Bonus

-Sponsors are able to remove the project support message from all my projects, as well as access other additional perks.
+Sponsors are able to remove the project support message from all my CLI projects, as well as access other additional perks.

 ## Author